 Driving time: 10 hours 30 minutes

-10. Ottawa, Montreal, Quebec City and beyond
+10. Ottawa, Montreal and Quebec City

-This is an amazing road trip that takes you from Toronto to the Gulf of St Lawrence on the Atlantic Ocean driving the length of the St Lawrence river from Lake Ontario.
+This is an amazing road trip that takes you from Toronto to the Gulf of St Lawrence on the Atlantic Ocean driving the length of the St Lawrence River from Lake Ontario.

 The landscapes along the route change from wineries and lakeside villages to long roads through mixed forests and eventually the harsh eastern coastline.

 The main cities of eastern Canada are all en route.
-Starting from Toronto, the route takes you to Ottawa, Montreal and Quebec city before ending in Tadoussac.
+Starting from Toronto, the route takes you to Ottawa, Montreal and Quebec City before ending in Tadoussac.

 Ottawa is Canada's capital and has a rich history making for an interesting stay.
 Visit the Rideau Canal, Parliament Buildings on Parliament Hill or one of a number of great museums around the city.

-Montreal is the second largest french-speaking city in the world after Paris and two thirds of the population are fully bilingual which creates a unique cultural mix.
+Montreal is the second largest French-speaking city in the world after Paris and two thirds of the population are fully bilingual which creates a unique cultural mix.